Exploring the profile of patients attending tobacco cessation clinic at a tertiary care hospital in Punjab

-Tobacco Cessation Clinic, Fagerstrom Score, Nicotine, Trans-theoretical model, QuittingAbstract
+Nicotine, Tobacco, Tobacco Cessation Clinic, Fagerstrom ScoreAbstract

+Background: Indian Global Adult Tobacco Survey round II in year 2016-17 reported that 28.6% (26.7 crore) adults use tobacco in various forms and is responsible for 1.35 million deaths per year.
+Mandatory establishment of tobacco cessation clinic (TCC) in medical colleges will surely curb this problem though at secondary level of prevention.
+Aims & objectives: This research was planned to study the sociodemographic profile of patients attending TCC in a tertiary care hospital of Punjab.
+Methodology: A cross-sectional study was conducted among 100 patients attending TCC and Fagerstorm scale was used.
 Results: Out of 100 patients, 96% were males and 4% females with mean age of 38.09± 12.02 years.
 Over half (55%) of patients were having education above senior secondary level, 14% being illiterate and 72% were married.
 Religion-wise, 48% were Sikhs, 46% Hindus and 6% Muslims.
 Half of the patients were consuming smokeless tobacco (SLT) and 40% were addicted on smoked form.
-About 39% of patients were in stage 1 of behaviour change and 4% were in the final stage of behaviour change.
+About 39% of patients were in stage 1 of behavior change and 4% were in the final stage of behavior change.
 The mean Fagerstorm score for nicotine dependence was 6.67±2.92.
 The relationship between type of tobacco usage and religion was statistically significant (p<0.01).
+Conclusion: SLT is on the rise.
+Many of the working and young to middle age males are addicted to tobacco and they are in need of cessation services to lead a healthy life in future.
+Services for substance abuse need to be integrated along with TCC.

 Downloads